Ice class: Arctic Class

-A class attributed to a vessel under the Canadian Arctic Shipping Pollution Prevention Regulations regime, which indicates that the vessel met the requirements of those regulations.
+A class attributed to a vessel under the Canadian Arctic Shipping Pollution Prevention Regulations (CASPPR) regime, which indicates that the vessel met the requirements of those regulations.

-Up to December 2017, Canadian Arctic Shipping Pollution Prevention Regulations establish 9 Arctic classes for ship (Arctic Class 1, 1A, 2, 3, 4, 6, 7, 8 or 10) based on requirements for hull structural design, engine power, engine cooling water arrangement, propeller, rudder and steering gear and performance in ice.
+Up to December 2017, Canadian Arctic Shipping Pollution Prevention Regulations establish nine Arctic classes for ship (Arctic Class 1, 1A, 2, 3, 4, 6, 7, 8, or 10) based on requirements for hull structural design, engine power, engine cooling water arrangement, propeller, rudder and steering gear and performance in ice.